Material Insights

 4. You can decrease the print speed to compensate for the lack of cooling.
 We recommend the settings to be 20mm/s.

-5. Start the printing and be mesmerized by the process.
+5. Start the printing and enjoy the process!

 3D Prints